The idea is to embrace the rain. Walk, go swimming or watch the storms as they roll in across the water.

 Please remember, though, that you cannot swim in the sea.
 Tempting though it is, the waters are deadly at this time of the year – with both crocodiles and box jellyfish (often referred to as stingers) present.

-Here are the safe places to cool off:
+Here are the safe places to cool off in Darwin:

 - The lagoon at the Darwin Waterfront is a man-made swimming area.
 Paddle at the beach or lap swim beyond the colourful banner.